logo

 Levy vote

 All dairy farmers who pay a levy on milksolids can vote on whether to continue the levy.
-For information on the 2020 levy results and upcoming vote, please get in touch.
+The next levy vote will be in 2026.
+Further information on the upcoming vote will be shared well in advance.

 How your levy is invested